juliusikkala/slang-cpu-utils/README.md

 ## example

 Example CPU Slang projects, showing how to use these utilities.

-They also work as "tests" until I get around to setting up a proper unit testing system.
+* `cmdline-calculator`: A simple command line calculator (string handling & List)

 # Limitations of using Slang on CPU